tralee-coder-dojo/test-repo/README.md

 A test repo to demonstrate github
-YOU WILL NEVER DISTROY ME FOOLISH HUMAN, I think
+YOU WILL NEVER DISTROY ME FOOLISH HUMAN, I think, nah, we'll destroy him